-Feature availability: The only way to get the TFS Storyboarding add-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
+The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
 TFS Office Integration 2015 supports connection to Team Services and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 Open Power Point Storyboarding and start with a blank slide.
 You should see the Storyboarding ribbon and Storyboard Shapes library.
 If you don't see the Storyboarding ribbon, see step 2.

 Or, you can open PowerPoint Storyboarding from the Storyboarding tab of a backlog work item (Visual Studio or the web portal for TFS).

 Or, if you work in VS Team Services, you can click the Start storyboarding menu option from any valid work item.

 Add a background shape that's appropriate for your app.
 To add a shape, just drag it onto the slide.